 Econ 1120, Introductory Macroeconomics, Professor Arnab Basu (Spring 2016)

 Econ 6130, Grad Macroeconomics I, Professors Julieta Caunedo and Karl Shell (Fall 2015)

 Econ 3020, Accelerated Macroeconomics, Professor Karel Mertens (Spring 2015)

-We receive formal teaching evaluations through the university at the end of each semester.
-I believe in transparency, and have made my teaching course evaluations from all five classes I have completed to date available (links above).
-I’ve carefully read through these evaluations at the end of every semester, and thought about how I might adjust my teaching or lesson planning accordingly.
-In particular, these evaluations have honed my attention to organized blackboard use and actively trying to avoid teaching too much material in a given class or semester.
+We receive formal teaching evaluations through Cornell University at the end of each semester.
+I believe in transparency, and have made available my teaching evaluations for the courses I have completed to date (links above).
+I carefully read these evaluations at the end of every semester, and think about how I might adjust my teaching or lesson planning accordingly.
+In particular, these evaluations have honed my attention to blackboard organization and refraining from jamming too much material in a given class or semester.
 Aggregate course evaluation statistics to date can be found here.